awslabs/rust-smt-strings/README.md

 ## rust-smt-strings

-This Rust library provides support building and operating on strings and regular expressions as defined in the
+This Rust library provides support for building and operating on strings and regular expressions as defined in the
 [SMT-LIB theory of strings](http://smtlib.cs.uiowa.edu/theories-UnicodeStrings.shtml).